BoldBitcoinWallet/BoldWallet/BBMTLib/RECOVER.md

 This guide explains how to recover and spend Bitcoin from your keyshares using the BBMTLib CLI tools, even if the mobile app is unavailable.

+## ⚠️ CRITICAL SECURITY WARNING

+**IMPORTANT: Using these recovery tools requires loading BOTH keyshares on the same computer.**

+### Security Risks

+When using the CLI recovery tools (`bold-spend` or `spend-bitcoin.sh`), **both keyshares are loaded into memory on the same machine**.
+This creates a significant security risk because:

+1. **Both keyshares are present on one system** - This defeats the security model of multi-device threshold signatures
+2. **The computer must be fully trusted** - Any malware, keyloggers, or compromised system can access both keyshares
+3. **Memory exposure** - Both keyshares exist in memory simultaneously during the signing process
+4. **Persistence risk** - Keyshare data may be written to disk (swap files, temp files, etc.)

+### Required Actions After Recovery

+**After using these recovery tools, you MUST:**

+1. ✅ **Move ALL funds immediately** - Transfer your entire balance to a new, secure wallet
+2. ✅ **Do NOT reuse the keyshares** - Consider the keyshares compromised after CLI recovery
+3. ✅ **Create a new wallet** - Generate new keyshares using the mobile app for future use
+4. ✅ **Secure the recovery machine** - Ensure the computer is clean, trusted, and free from malware
+5. ✅ **Delete keyshare files** - Securely delete keyshare files from the recovery machine after use

+### When to Use Recovery Tools

+These tools should **ONLY** be used when:
+- The mobile app is permanently unavailable
+- You need emergency access to funds
+- You are prepared to move all funds to a new wallet immediately
+- You understand and accept the security risks

+**If the mobile app is working, always use it instead of CLI recovery tools.**

+---

 ## Available Tools

 You have two options for spending Bitcoin from keyshares: